Zendesk acquires Momentive to boost its customer analytics offerings

 Zendesk, which was founded in Copenhagen, Denmark in 2007, went public in 2014 after raising about $86 million in venture capital investments.
 In recent years, it has leaned heavily into automation, acquiring customer service automation startup Cleverly.ai and introducing a chatbot that has conversations with customers and attempts to help them find useful information, with algorithms that better predict answers.

 In its vision for the Momentive acquisition, Zendesk says that the combined platforms will collect “critical information about customer needs, experiences, and expectations” while helping companies “bring a customer into focus” by “combining transactional data with market research and insights.”
-It’ll also enable teams to “take action with the full breadth of data about their customers,” Zendesk says, as well as “feedback and market insights.
+It’ll also enable teams to “take action with the full breadth of data about their customers,” Zendesk says, as well as “feedback and market insights.”

 For Zendesk, which offers a platform that connects brands with customers over voice, chat, email, messaging, and social channels, the purchase appears to be a play for a larger slice of the expanding customer analytics market.
 According to Verified Market Research, the global customer analytics market was valued at $5.24 billion in 2020 and is projected to reach $20.82 Billion by 2028, growing at a compound annual growth rate of 19.30% from 2021 to 2028.